-Back in 1978 or so I played with my first computer – a Radio Shack TRS-80 Model I at my junior high school.
+Back in 1977 or so I played with my first computer – a Radio Shack TRS-80 Model I our Gifted & Talented teacher let us use in elementary school.
 I found it interesting, but it only did monochrome text, had an ugly case, and the software wasn’t very sophisticated.
-Two years later, however, Tandy would release the Color Computer, and my adventures with personal computers began.
+Three years later, however, Tandy would release the Color Computer, and my adventures with personal computers began.
 I’ve spent hundreds of thousands of taxpayers’ money on computers, working with dozens of different models.
 And I’ve spent tens of thousands of my own money on the ones shown here, my truly PERSONAL computers.

 1976: Casio Personal-Mini